 As a clinician educator, Dr. Song teaches and mentors medical students and residents at Harvard Medical School.
 He is a member of several professional societies, including the American Academy of Ophthalmology, the American Society of Cataract and Refractive Surgery, and the Association for Research in Vision and Ophthalmology.

-Comprehensive ophthalmology, cataract surgery, corneal disease and surgery, laser vision correction surgery, glaucoma, pterygium, dry eye
+Comprehensive ophthalmology, cataract surgery, corneal disease and surgery, corneal cross-linking, laser vision correction surgery, glaucoma, pterygium, dry eye

 For a full publication list, please see his CV.